smnayd/EssoAutomationProject-Backend/README.md

-# Esso Otomation Application Project - Backend
+# Esso Automation Application Project - Backend

 This project was my internship project.
 The project is creating a website to see cities and countries, and users may also create, delete or update a new or exist city/country.